wizzat/arsimto/README.md

 Let's connect up those servers to the switch.
 And while we're at it, add "db" and "www" pools.
 And why not?
 Put rack01 into dc01 and switch01 into rack01.

-    arsimto connect --assets=dc01,rack01
+    arsimto ln --assets=dc01,rack01
-    arsimto connect --assets=rack01,switch01
+    arsimto ln --assets=rack01,switch01
-    arsimto connect --assets=www,server01
+    arsimto ln --assets=www,server01
-    arsimto connect --assets=db,server02,server03
+    arsimto ln --assets=db,server02,server03

 Use "arsimto list" to see what pools you have.

-    arsimto list Pools/
+    arsimto ls Pools/
     db
     dc01
       rack01
         switch01
     www

 This shows us the hierarchy of dc01 --> rack01 --> switch01, because when you "connect" a pool to another, they automatically create a hierarchy like this.
-Note that some objects, like rack01, might be both an asset an a pool.
+Note that some objects, like rack01, might be both an asset and a pool.
 Other things, like "databases" would be only a logical pool.

 Let's start in on some reporting.
 We need a list of all database servers with their IP addresses and how much RAM they have available on them.